 Whether you’re recovering from an injury or simply have a strain or tension that needs to be addressed (yikes!), yoga may just be the solution.

-First Off — You Need to Understand How to Do Yoga & Incorporate it into Your Daily Life
+First, You Need to Understand How to Practice & Incorporate Yoga into Your Daily Life

 There are lots of ways to incorporate yoga into your life, depending on your needs.
 The reason you decide to start yoga might impact the way you work it into your routine.